jreisinger/docs/data/notes/φιλοσοφία/reasonable-god.md

 * Can religion be based on [evidence](http://www.wall.org/~aron/evidence.htm)?
 * https://www.reasonablefaith.org/media/debates/is-faith-in-god-reasonable/
 * [Is Faith in God Reasonable?
 Lane Craig vs Alex Rosenberg](https://www.youtube.com/watch?v=bhfkhq-CM84)

-NOTE about debates: The existence of God does not, of course, depend on any particular person's ability to effectively argue for (or against) him. -- [Aron Wall](http://www.wall.org/~aron/blog/thoughts-on-the-carroll-craig-debate/)